HebaMak/Courier4Me/README.md

     - user have to check agree all terms to click on Register button

      - containing the links to the app pa
-     - containing a link directs to the account page if the user is logged in or to the Signup page if not
+     - containing a link directs to the account page ife user is logged in or to the Signup page if not

       [![Header](https://res.cloudinary.comiii/image/upload/v1677675081/HYF/graduation%20project/n4fm1yk9nbi6wazkr7ko.jpg)](https://some-url.dev/)
       [![He